 In the middle of this carnage survives Alan Alexander Milne (Domhnall Gleeson), or as his family and friends call him: Blue.
-Like most British soldiers, Milne returns from The War To End All Wars—nicknames are important here—shaken, disgusted, and terrified that this global tragedy may once again rear its ugly head.
+Like most British soldiers, Milne returns from The War To End All Wars—nicknames are important here—shaken, disgusted, and terrified that this global tragedy may again rear its ugly head.

-A life in the country doesn’t exactly sit well with his socialite wife, Daphne (Margot Robbie), but she is willing to try anything to restore her husband’s once gregarious self, and the Milnes—with son, Christopher Robin (Will Tilston), and his nurse, Olive (Kelly Macdonald), in tow—move to a cottage in Sussex so bucolic and enchanting that any writer living there would have written a sentimental tale whether they wanted to or not.
+Life in the country doesn’t exactly sit well with his socialite wife, Daphne (Margot Robbie), but she is willing to try anything to restore her husband’s once gregarious self, and the Milnes—with son, Christopher Robin (Will Tilston), and his nurse, Olive (Kelly Macdonald), in tow—move to a cottage in Sussex so bucolic and enchanting than any writer living there would have written a sentimental tale whether they wanted to or not.

-Days pass; Milne writes little and Daphne grows restless.
-She unexpectedly leaves for town while Olive is away caring for her sick mother.
+Days pass, Milne writes little, and Daphne grows restless.
+She unexpectedly leaves for the town while Olive is away caring for her sick mother.
 For the first time in both their lives, Father and Son find themselves on their own.
-It doesn’t go well off the bat but once Milne betrays a sense of humor to his son they do more than fall in sync, they fall into story.
+It doesn’t go well off the bat, but once Milne betrays a sense of humor to his son, they do more than fall in sync; they fall into story.

 Curtis’s doesn’t make too much of those iconic images and phrases, separating Goodbye Christopher Robin from the usual ham-fisted, dry-as-dust bio-pic.
 Readers familiar with Milne’s stories and poems will find bits and pieces of them in the family’s everyday vernacular.
 The same goes for Shepard’s drawings, which Curtis films as if they were glances snatched from the heavens and immortalized on the page.